MatteoMagnini/talk-2024-aequitas/content/_index.md

 #### Intersectionality {.accent}

 FaUCI can already be used to **consider multiple protected attributes** (subgroups) at the same time.
-However, we still need to perform a wide empirical study of the method to understand its performance in these cases.
+However, we still need to perform a wide empirical study of the method to understand its performance.
 $$L_{h,\bar{A}}(X, Y) = E(h(X), Y) + \lambda_{1} F_{h,A_1}(X) + \dots + \lambda_{n} F_{h,A_n}(X)$$

 {{% /fragment %}}